bryantanjw/lesswrong-gpt/README.md

 npm run scrape
 ```

-This scrapes the top 5000 posts from the LessWrong website and saves them to a json file.
+This pulls the top 5000 posts from the LessWrong website, using their [GraphQL endpoint](https://www.lesswrong.com/graphiql), and saves them to a json file.
 For simplicity and cost, this project only later embeds the top 300 posts.

 1. Run embedding script